 The term elimination communication is often used hand in hand with the phrase diaper-free.
 However, most Westerners practicing elimination communication do so with some sort of backup, rather than letting their babies be bare bottomed 24/7.

-I recommend using cloth diapers and later cloth training pants as backup, since they allow the child to feel wet and retain awareness of peeing.
+I recommend using cloth diapers and later cloth training pants as backup, since they allow your child to feel wet and retain awareness of peeing.
 Rather than looking for the most absorbent backup, it's best to look for an option that will be the easiest to remove and replace multiple times a day.

 Cloth Diapers as Elimination Communication Backup

 A diaper belt can be worn around your baby's waist, to hold a cloth prefold in place.
 You can easily slip out the prefold and offer a pottytunity.
 When there is a miss, you can see the wetness right away, and quickly change the prefold.
 The diaper belt and prefold combo works for both young babies and toddlers.
 The advantage of a wool diaper belt is that you don't need to wash it each time it gets pee on it.
 You can simply hang it to dry and then reuse it.
 Receive 20% off your order of a diaper belt from EC Wear with coupon code ECPEESY20.

 Cloth prefold diapers are a wonderfully versatile tool!
 They can be worn with just a diaper belt, or inside a waterproof diaper cover.
 A prefold also works great under a bare bottom, as an absorbent layer.
 Or use them as towels to clean up messes!